ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 (20 points)

 The code for preprocessing the presidential speech data from the kaggle dataset, training the model, and generating text is present in both the notebook for [narrative fusion](./code/gpt2.ipynb) and the one for [forcing narratives and speech essence analysis](./code/speech_sim.ipynb).
 The former deals with concept 1 in the abstract while the latter deals with concept 2 and 3.
 As mentioned above, the dataset for the presidential speeches was initially taken from Kaggle.
-The speeches in the dataset are then isolated out and stored in individual txt files to provide fine-tuning on the gpt2 model.
+The speeches in the dataset are then isolated out and stored in individual .txt files to provide fine-tuning on the gpt2 model.
 For each text file, a fresh model is trained with maximum of 750 steps and with other hyperparameters set as default.
 Even though increasing batch_size is considered to increase training efficiency, the idea is eventually given up when leveraged against VRAM usage when training with GPU.
 While training with CPU does not have such concern, the training time for one model under CPU-support ended up taking hours on end.
 Considering we many models to train, runtime speedup is extremely precious to us.
 Therefore we decides to use tf-gpu to speed up the training process despite the memory limitation that prevents us from optimizing training result.

 The specific presidents chosen to have gpt2 models finetuned over their speeches are: